hbhbhbac/Neural-Machine-Translation/README.md

 Our neural machine translation will be implemented at character level where the next character is predicted given the previous sequence of characters.

-The dataset user to train this NMT can be freely downloaded at [http://www.manythings.org/anki/](http://www.manythings.org/anki/).
+The dataset used to train this NMT can be freely downloaded at [http://www.manythings.org/anki/](http://www.manythings.org/anki/).
 It contains commonly used sententenses in both languages.
 The data of this dataset have been transfered to csv files and arranged in lines with each composed of a sentence in english language and its corresponding translation in french language, both seperated by a comma. (see the following figure)